How to Select Spotlights for a Landscape Lighting Project

 - Large Wide Trees

 Tall expansive trees such as Live Oaks always require more than one spotlight.
 Use 60º beams and position one light about 1 ft. from the base to illuminate the trunk.
 Position other lights out towards the outer edge of the canopy (drip line).
 If the canopy is very dense (such as with Blue Spruce), you should position fixtures far enough outside the drip line so you can illuminate out to the upper canopy edges.
 The number of fixtures you use for such trees depends on your budget and whether or not you want the tree to be a focal point of your design.
 Just as with architecture, you want your lighting to reveal the entire shape of the tree – not always an easy task, but the impact can be tremendous.
-Go to products.
+Recommended product

 Know the Language - Useful Lighting Terms